 Construction equipment can move unexpectedly into travel lanes, as can workers who forget their positions.
-If you don't see the workers, always assume they are present, even on weekends and at night.
-Also look for tools, such as shovels and rakes, that could be in traffic lanes.
+If truck drivers don't see the workers, they should always assume they are present, even on weekends and at night.
+Also, truckers should look for tools, such as shovels and rakes, that could be in traffic lanes.